 It is against this backdrop that the first major rebellion against British authority in North America occurred.
 The causes of Bacon’s Rebellion were many.
 An economic depression, increasing conflicts with the natives, and discontent over the governor’s policies were but a few among several other likely causes.

-The 1676 Bacon’s Rebellion has often been characterized by those as the first glimpse of revolutionary sentiment in the Americas.
+Historians often characterize the 1676 Bacon’s Rebellion as the first glimpse of revolutionary sentiment in the Americas.
 On the surface such a comparison seems worthy, though further analysis shows little comparison.

 While Bacon’s Rebellion was short-lived, it had a lasting impact on colonial life and the beginning of the new American nation.